software-mansion/react-native-reanimated/README.md

 ### 👨‍💻 Discord

-Make sure to join [Software Mansion](https://swmansion.com) Discord channel using the invite link: [ADD LINK HERE](.) and contact us to get added to `<channel-name>` channel where we discuss issues and communicate our plans and updates.
+Make sure to join [Software Mansion](https://swmansion.com) Discord channel using the invite link [here](https://discord.gg/VemJ4df8Yr) and contact us to get added to [#reanimated-4-private-beta](https://discord.com/channels/464786597288738816/1308044483283390494) channel where we discuss issues and communicate our plans and updates.

 ## Reanimated is created by Software Mansion